This article explains how a creditor can get a default judgment against you, and what you can do to have it set aside.

 - The debt is based on an agreement that wasn’t fair or took advantage of you.

 You must file an Affidavit of Meritorious Defense.
 This is a sworn statement based on your personal knowledge that tells the court the facts underlying your defense.
-If you’re using our Do-It-Yourself Motion to Set Aside Default (Consumer Debt) to complete your motion, creating the affidavit is part of the process.
+If you’re using our Do-It-Yourself Motion to Set Aside Default (Consumer Debt) tool to complete your motion, creating the affidavit is part of the process.

 A default can be set aside any time before a default judgment is entered.